CohortInsights/financials/README.md

 ## 🔑 Credentials

-Provide Google Drive OAuth credentials under `json/`, ignored by Git.
+Provide Google Drive OAuth credentials under json/, ignored by Git.
-On first run, token files (e.g. `token.drive.pickle`) are created automatically.
+On first run, token files (e.g. token.drive.pickle) are created automatically.
-Do **not** commit these credentials.
+Do not commit these credentials.

 ---